-Chances are, you already own a cell phone.
-The slim marvels of technology we keep in our pockets and purses have become ubiquitous to modern life.
+The numbers can quickly overwhelm, but it's a decision we'll all face.
+Whether you're a smartphone fanatic or you rely on your trusty flip-phone, cell phones remain ubiquitous to modern life.
 They keep us in constant contact with our loved ones and let us post to social media.
-They're at once pocket-sized cameras and mobile libraries, music players and streaming TVs.
+They're at once pocket-size cameras and mobile libraries, music players and streaming TVs.
 But a cell phone is nothing without a good provider, one that will give you solid reception and fast download speeds at a decent price.

-The best cell phone providers will give you a choice of plan type: contract or prepaid, single-line or family share.
-They'll offer superb reception across the country, speedy 4G LTE download speeds and a service team that's a pleasure to work with.
-No doubt, you've heard of many of the names atop our rankings.
-Verizon Wireless, T-Mobile and AT&T all provide reliable coverage coast to coast, but which is best for you?
+We've done our best to simplify the selection process by giving you all the data you need, and we've figured out which cell phone carriers will be best for most users.
+No doubt, you've heard the names atop our rankings: Verizon Wireless, T-Mobile and AT&T all provide reliable coverage coast to coast, but which is best for you?
 Read our reviews, compare prices, and should you still have trouble deciding, our articles on cell phone providers will help you find the perfect match.

-Cell phone plans vary greatly from one service provider to the next.
+Cell phone plans vary greatly when you compare one service provider to the next.
 Thankfully, providers are defaulting to unlimited talk and text plans far more frequently these days, so unless you go with a budget, prepaid service, you probably won't have to worry about paying for your individual texts and minutes.

-Data, on the other hand, is very much a factor in pricing.
-Depending on which service you go with, those gigabytes can add up.
+Data, on the other hand, is very much a factor in price.
+Depending on which service you pick, those gigabytes can add up.
 At some providers, exceeding your allocation will incur additional charges; at others, it will simply throttle your speeds, making it much less practical to stream audio and video to your phone.
 A handful of carriers offer truly unlimited data, letting you stream video all day long without ever having to worry about overages.

 Of course, if you don't want or need a smartphone, data allocation becomes much less important.
 For people who barely use their phone for phone calls, much less downloads, it's more cost-effective to go with a provider that offers small bundles of minutes.

-When you're looking for a cell phone provider, check how well it covers the areas you frequent most.
+When you're looking for a cell phone provider, always be sure to check how well it covers the areas you frequent most.
 Few things can be as frustrating as dropped calls or a No Service alert, whether you're at home, at work or on the road.
 Most providers offer excellent coverage along the coastlines and around major cities, but many are spotty in rural areas.

 4G LTE is the latest, fastest form of mobile broadband.
 Feature phone users don't need to worry about it, since it's only used by smartphones.
-If you're a heavy smartphone user and like to stream multimedia, make sure the carrier you're considering has 4G LTE towers in your area.
+If you're a heavy smartphone user, however, and you like to stream multimedia, you'll want to make sure that the carrier you're considering has the best cell phone coverage and 4G LTE towers in your area.

 If you're only interested in a basic phone, you can find affordable options from just about every carrier.
 If, on the other hand, you're looking for a smartphone, tablet or mobile hotspot, be sure to check our comparisons to see what each company offers.
-Most providers offer Android phones, for instance, but fewer sell iPhones.
+Most providers offer Androids and iPhones, but few have BlackBerrys on hand.

 Help & Support